noitran/php-design-patterns/src/Creational/Singleton/README.md

 [The PHP League PSR11 Container](https://container.thephpleague.com/3.x/)

 Examples mentioned by others: `Database Connector`, `Filesystem`, `Config`, `EventDispatcher`, `Logger` and other.
-When application requires only one instances of class in code which will be shared over all codebase in global state.
+When application requires only one instance of class in code which will be shared over all codebase in global state.